jpwallace22/react-lazify/README.md

-# React Lazify <image src="https://raw.githubusercontent.com/jpwallace22/react-lazify/main/src/assets/react-lazy.png" width="50px">
+# **React Lazify** <image src="https://raw.githubusercontent.com/jpwallace22/react-lazify/main/src/assets/react-lazy.png" width="50px">

-## Features
+## **Features**

 Will change any selected default import into a React Lazy import.
 Is this really hard to do?
-No.. however I wanted to learn how to make an extension and I was tired of writing out lazy imports
+No..
+However, I was tired of writing out lazy imports.

 To use the extension: